 What If My Business Has Not Done Tax Returns Can I Still Go Bankrupt?

-If your business has not done tax returns, even for a number of years, you are still able to go bankrupt.
-The process is not as simple if your taxes are not up to date but unpaid tax does not disqualify you from becoming bankrupt.
-Bankruptcy Experts can guide you through the, sometimes, complex pathways resulting from unpaid taxes to make sure your bankruptcy process is as smooth as possible.
+If your business has not done tax returns, even for a number of years, you are still able to declare bankruptcy.
+The procedure is not as simple if your taxes are not up to date but overdue tax does not disqualify you from becoming bankrupt.
+Bankruptcy Perth can guide you through the, sometimes, complex pathways resulting from unpaid taxes to ensure your bankruptcy procedure is as smooth as possible.
 To discuss your options call us on 1300 795 575.

 46. Should I Talk to My Accountant or Solicitor?